 A tip in Spain is known as either ‘una propina’ or ‘el bote’: una propina is a tip that is given to an individual, such as a server, whilst el bote is a jar on a bar into which any tips are placed, and then divided between all of the workers in the restaurant.
 This is particularly common practice in bars, or smaller, family-run restaurants.

 Are you thinking of moving to Spain?
 Always dreamt of living in the sun and eating good Spanish food every day?
-Then why not get in touch with our locally based property experts, who have years of experience in helping house hunters just like you to find the property of their dreams.
+Then why not get in touch with Right Casa Estates our locally based property experts, who have years of experience in finding properties for sale on the Costa Del Sol, just like you, to find the property of their dreams.